knotthere/TabCopy/README.md

 The Automator has been around for awhile, and provides a way to create _Quick Action_ s that can be scoped by application, and also assigned keyboard shortcuts.

-Thus, I have created such asn action here.
+Thus, I have created such an action here.

+## Useage